tomsk13/tomsk-example-app/README.md

 #ng-state example application

-Example application utilizing @ng-state, showcasing possibilities of the library.
+Example application utilizing ng-state, showcasing possibilities of the library.
 You can find the live app [here](https://github.com/ng-state/example-app).

 This app is a todo collection manager.